Employment law and Sunday trading hours during the Olympics

 Employers should not subject employees to a detriment (for example, failing to promote them) or dismiss them for refusing to work on a Sunday, unless they are already required to work on Sundays under their contracts of employment.
 Employers could face Employment Tribunal proceedings for automatic unfair dismissal on the ground that the employee was asserting a statutory right or the employee could seek damages for potential loss of increased salary and injury to feelings if they were not dismissed.
 In these circumstances, there is no qualifying period of service in order to bring a claim.

-Employers should think about holding discussions with employees as soon as possible, as together, they may be able to agree mutually acceptable ways forward for both parties about Sunday working during the suspension period.
+Employers should think about holding discussions with employees as soon as possible, as together, they may be able to agree mutually acceptable ways forward for both parties about working Sunday trading hours during the suspension period.

 Lyons Davidson’s employment teams are happy to provide advice on this or any other employment matter.
-For more information, please contact us on 0117 904 600.
+For more information, please contact our Employment Law team or call us on 0117 904 600.